ALSTDI/ALS-RWE/docs/als-tdi-omop-data-set.md

 ---

-## 🧭 Guidance for Using This Dataset
+## 🧭 Guidance for Using This Data Set

 - 🔍 **Review the *_source_value or *_source_concept_id columns** in each OMOP table to understand how data were originally captured.
 These often contain verbatim responses or terms from the source survey.